 2.4.1 Parameter settings for the climate-economy model

-The scenarios for energy, atmospheric carbon dioxide concentration and damage on GWP for the reference and mitigation SSPs were created by parameterising the climate-economy model accordingly to the development described in the SSP key elements (O’Neill et al., 2017), listed in Table 2.
-Additionally to these key elements we included the second axis of the challenge space, the challenge for adaptation, to derive a sensitive parameterization of the damage elasticity factor (γ) for each scenario.
+The scenarios for energy, atmospheric carbon dioxide concentration and damage on GWP for the reference and mitigation SSPs were created by parameterising the climate-economy model according to the development described in the SSP key elements (O’Neill et al., 2017), listed in Table 2.
+Additionally to these key elements we included the second axis of the challenge space, the challenges for adaptation, to guide the parameterization of the damage elasticity factor (γ) for each scenario.
 In the climate-economy model, the damage factor γ describes the impact of emissions and climate change on GWP.
 Higher γ means that in mitigation scenarios emissions will need to be decreased substantially to avoid anticipated higher damages.

 Table 2: Challenges for mitigation and adaptation and energy-related key elements for the five SSPs.